opensouls/soul-engine/core/README.md

   apiKey: "sk_..."
 })
 ```
-the config also takes an optional `model: OpenAIModel` to override the model specified in a personality config. **WARNING: this may cause unexpected entities to emerge.
+the config also takes an optional `model: LanguageProcessor` to override the model specified in a personality config. **WARNING: this may cause unexpected entities to emerge.
 The specific model fixes the personality.**